 Study the Schedule

 This should be the first thing you do.
-Go to the YKIFF website, Facebook Page, or get the App (see below) and look at the schedule.
+Go to the YKIFF website, Facebook Page and look at the schedule.
 Read the descriptions, plan with friends and know the locations of each film.
+Most of the film trailers can be found right on the festival website.

 How to Decide Where to Go

-Throughout the festival, there will often be three films being shown at the same time, one at each venue, so making a decision where to go is even more important.
+Throughout the festival, there will often be multiple films being shown at the same time, one at each venue, so making a decision about where to go is even more important.
 Here are some considerations:

 Popcorn or Wine